5 most common Botox complications

 • Genuine reviews from real patients

 Next step: Book a no-obligation consultation to discuss your options.
-A good practitioner will always take the time for a thorough consultation and give honest advice — even if a treatment may not be suitable for you.
+A qualified practitioner will take the time to carry out a thorough consultation and provide honest advice, including whether treatment is suitable for you.

 Search, compare and book